Marietta, Georgia

 Marietta is a city in and the county seat of Cobb County, Georgia, United States.
-At the 2020 census, the city had a population of 60,972.
-The 2019 estimate was 60,867, making it one of Atlanta's largest suburbs.
+At the 2020 census, the city had a population of 60,972, making it one of Atlanta's largest suburbs.
 Marietta is the fourth largest of the principal cities by population of the Atlanta metropolitan area.

 History

 Etymology

 The origin of the name is uncertain.
 It is believed that the city was named for Mary Cobb, the wife of the U.S. Senator and Superior Court judge Thomas Willis Cobb.
 The county is named for Cobb.

 Early settlers

 Homes were built by early settlers near the Cherokee town of Big Shanty (now Kennesaw) before 1824.
 The first plot was laid out in 1833.
 Like most towns, Marietta had a square (Marietta Square) in the center with a courthouse.
 The Georgia General Assembly legally recognized the community on December 19, 1834.

 Built in 1838, Oakton House is the oldest continuously occupied residence in Marietta.
 The original barn, milk house, smokehouse and well house remain on the property.
 The gardens contain the boxwood parterre from the 1870s.
 Oakton was Major General Loring's headquarters during the Battle of Kennesaw Mountain in 1864.

 Marietta was initially selected as the hub for the new Western and Atlantic Railroad and business boomed.
 By 1838, roadbed and trestles had been built north of the city.
 In 1840, political wrangling stopped construction for a time and, in 1842, the railroad's new management moved the hub from Marietta to an area that became Atlanta.
 In 1850, when the railroad began operation, Marietta shared in the resulting prosperity.

 The businessman and politician John Glover arrived in 1848.
 A popular figure, Glover was elected mayor when the city incorporated in 1852.
 Another early resident was Carey Cox, a physician, who promoted a "water cure" that attracted tourists to the area.
 The Cobb County Medical Society recognizes him as the county's first physician.

 The Georgia Military Institute was built in 1851 and the first bank opened in 1855.
 During the 1850s, fire destroyed much of the city on three separate occasions.